 What should my portfolio include?

-- Your own independent work, for example, work completed at summer school or on a short course, photography and your own experimentation
+- Your own independent work; for example, work completed at summer school or on a short course, photography and/or your own experimentation.

 How should I present my portfolio?

 - A portfolio can be any physical size, depending on the work it contains, but make sure it's practical to carry around.

 - If you specialise in photography, and your portfolio is contained in a blog, you may bring a laptop and have your blog ready to be reviewed at interview.